 In the early 2010s, these”facilities,” which were more like private homes that housed addicts than actual addiction treatment centers, took the money of worried families from all over the country and housed patients.
 They made sure residents had access to drugs to keep the money flowing into their “treatment centers.”

-The only good thing that came out of this era is that it forced the government to start crafting policy to define a definition of rehab and allowed treatment centers like The Florida House Experience to show South Florida what real, effective rehab looked like.
+The only good thing that came out of this era is that it forced the government to start crafting policy to define a definition of rehab and allowed treatment centers like FHE Health to show South Florida what real, effective rehab looked like.

 Many countries and cultures have been slow to learn from past mistakes, and many societies around the world still treat addiction like a moral defect and addicts like people that deserve to be shamed.
 Slowly, however, society has made small changes to better serve the needs of individuals struggling with addiction.

 Some countries have decriminalized drug use and possession, to varying degrees, but in countries where drugs are more accepted, the world hasn’t ended.
 In fact, completely the opposite has occurred.
 Portugal, steeped in a heroin crisis, decided to get radical with its drug laws and stop punishing drug offenders at all.
 In the years that followed, addiction numbers fell dramatically, showing the decriminalization works well when enacted in the right way.

 Outside of the legal system, drug treatment is becoming a more effective way to reduce rates of relapse and increase sustainable recovery because, in the United States, we’re learning from past mistakes and accomplishments in the rehab space.